Why Exercise Is Making You Hangry + 3 Ways To Stop It

 - Ghrelin is produced in your stomach and is your hour-to-hour hunger hormone.
-When it's elevated, you'll be more hungry and often for highly palatable foods like those sweet, fatty, or salty starches also ramped up with cortisol.
+When it's elevated, you'll be more hungry and often for highly palatable foods1 like those sweet, fatty, or salty starches also ramped up with cortisol.
 Leptin, on the other hand, is more of a gas-gauge-type hormone, regulating hunger on a larger scale vs. the more immediate response of ghrelin.

 - Leptin is made by your fat cells, and as it rises, hunger should be turned off and your thyroid and adrenals are triggered to boost metabolism.
 However, constantly elevated levels of leptin will actually increase hunger and slow metabolism known as leptin resistance.
-Leptin and ghrelin are affected by exercise and will play a role in how your appetite changes from your workouts.
+Leptin and ghrelin are affected by exercise2 and will play a role in how your appetite changes from your workouts.

 All of these effects will vary depending in part on the total stress load you're already under and how your cortisol response is already faring, how leptin-resistant or sensitive you are, and whether your thyroid hormones are adequate, whether you have more body fat vs. less, and whether you're a longtime gym rat or you are new to training.
 The type of exercise will also significantly affect how hangry exercise makes you.